-VIII.
+- VIII.
 The opportunity may exist to further improve the coordination of UN entities.
-Coordinating the work of each UN entity through an inter-agency mechanism is recommended, which may build on the work plan developed and overseen by the initially nominated lead entity or entities.
+Coordinating the work of each UN entity through an inter-agency mechanism is recommended, which may build on the work plan developed and overseen by the initially nominated lead entity or entities. - IX.

-- IX.
 In addition to a need for more coordination, this report has identified the need for sharing data, knowledge and expertise among UN entities in order to reduce the duplication of their efforts in tackling e-waste.
-As part of the efforts to increase coordination, it is recommended that a central platform or database be developed with the facility to store information on initiatives undertaken to tackle e-waste, and relevant national level statistics and information etc. - X. In aiding the implementation of the goals outlined in the joint work plan on e-waste, such a platform may reduce the duplication of efforts, whilst facilitating the sharing of lessons learnt and best practices to support the implementation of e-waste related work; and ensure easier access to guidance, proposals and information on previous and upcoming e-waste initiatives.
+As part of the efforts to increase coordination, it is recommended that a central platform or database be developed with the facility to store information on initiatives undertaken to tackle e-waste, and relevant national level statistical information. - X. In aiding the implementation of the goals outlined in the joint work plan on e-waste, such a platform may facilitate the sharing of lessons learnt and best practices to support the implementation of e-waste related work; and ensure easier access to guidance, proposals and information on previous and upcoming e-waste projects and programmes.